Edgenius/PlatoDocSite/content/custom-domain/_index.md

 ## Convention

 #### URL
-Even you setup the custom domain, you still can open the form by our URL.
+Even you set up the custom domain, you still can open the form by our URL.
 You just manually replace `https://myform.yourdomainhere.com/form/` with our form domain URL "https://form.platoforms.com".
 Please be careful, in your custom domain URL, it has `/form` in the middle of URL, but ours doesn't have.
 For example, `https://myform.yourdomainhere.com/form/fr1srsswes` will be `https://form.platoforms.com/fr1srsswes`.

 #### CNAME Value